lmigueldf/doc/guide/windows-guide.md

 ###JAVA HOME
 Your **JAVA_HOME** environment variable should also be set to the location of your java directory.
 For example: `C:\Program Files\Java\jdk1.7.0_13`

+For more information on managing environment variables in Windows, see [Microsoft's official docs](http://support.microsoft.com/kb/310519).

 ## Install the SDK